dpryan79/MethylDackel/README.md

 By default, any alignment marked as being secondary (bit 256), having failed QC (bit 512), being a PCR/optical duplicate (bit 1024), or being supplemental (bit 2048) is ignored.
 This is a reasonable default and should only be changed by expert users.
 For those needing to change this behaviour, please see the `-F` or `--ignoreFlags` options to both `MethylDackel mbias` and `MethylDackel extract`.

+Note that PCR (but not optical!) duplicates should be included for enrichment-based library preparations, like RRBS.
+In such cases it is vital to use the `--keepDupes` option!

 Per-read metrics
 ================